Remote Learning: 27 years on

-It was in 1997, when I scored my first Remote Learning experience.
-I was just 28 years old - a New Zealand expat in Brunei.
-Yussri's chauffeur rocked up at 8am seeking 4 months of work for the then 8 year old, since High Commissioner Dad needed to be in the UK and US.
+It was in 1997, when I scored my first Remote Learning role as a 28 years old, New Zealand expat in Brunei.
+Yussri's chauffeur rocked up at 8am seeking 4 months of work for the then 8 year old...
+His High Commissioner Dad needed to be in the UK and US.
 I was well allergic to both textbooks and the photocopier, but highly addicted to the online capabilities of business lounges in hotels and airports.
 So began Yussri's remote learning experience - with his teacher running entirely on the seat of her pants.
 At that point, there was no research to lean on.
 Google had only launched 6 months prior...

 Regular class work evolved along with massive humanitarian aid support for Kosovo.
 Together we ran a huge integrated learning - enterprise programme, scoring what it took to pull off the building of a new school in Kosovo - equipped with educational supplies and teacher salaries.